networknext/next/README.md

 Network Next is a **network accelerator** for multiplayer games.

-It players by sending game traffic across relay network when the default internet route has high latency or packet loss.

 It's currently live worldwide with the football game [REMATCH](https://www.playrematch.com).
-More details [https://mas-bandwidth.com/rematch-accelerated-by-network-next/](here).
+More details [here]([https://mas-bandwidth.com/rematch-accelerated-by-network-next/).

 It's source available and free to use when you host the software for your own game with less than 10k peak CCU.
 For games with 10k-100k peak CCU, the license fee is $25k USD per-game, per-year.
 For games with more than 100k peak CCU, the license fee is $100k USD per-game, per-year.

 We also offer a hosted solution with commercial support.
 Please [contact us](mailto:glenn@networknext.com) for details.